Important points to remember during an interview and examples of what not to do: The secret to success is in your mindset

 While having a wealth of experience is a great advantage, what companies value most when hiring is "people who can continue to grow after joining the company."

-・What did you learn from your successes and failures?
+- What did you learn from successes and failures?

-→ People with growth potential tend to have a clearer flow of "learn → improve → act" when looking back on their experiences.
+→People with strong growth potential have a clear "learning → improvement → action" cycle when reflecting on their experiences.

-People who can identify issues and take action on their own will also be able to absorb work quickly after joining the company, and will be more likely to be judged by companies as having "great potential for growth."
+Those who can identify problems on their own and take action tend to absorb work quickly after joining a company and are more likely to be seen by companies as having "great potential for growth."

-In particular, in engineering positions, the ability to research and solve problems on your own when they arise is highly valued.
+Especially in engineering roles, the ability to investigate and solve problems independently is highly valued.

-What is evaluated here is your willingness to learn the technology and industry knowledge required for your job, what information you pay attention to when you encounter a new challenge, and how you understand and act on the information you have researched.
-In other words, your "willingness to learn," "attitude to notice," and "ability to take action" are the keys to determining how much you will grow after joining the company.
+What is evaluated here is the willingness to learn the necessary technologies and industry knowledge for the job, what information to pay attention to when encountering new challenges, and how to understand and act upon the information obtained through research.
+In other words, "willingness to learn," "awareness," and "ability to take action" are key factors in determining how much a candidate will grow after joining the company.

 ③ Degree of interest and fit with the company